openhab/openhab-docs/developers/osgi/osgids.md

 - **Service-Component manifest header**, which contains the location of the XML description;
 - An **implementation class** that is specified in the component description.

-Because we do not write the xml files or the manifest ourselves, we will concentrate on the Java annotations in the examples below.
+Because we do not write the XML files or the manifest ourselves, we will concentrate on the Java annotations in the examples below.

 ## Example - Reference Service via Fields